uglycheng/SearchOptimization/README.md

 Import **Minimax** from GameSearch.py.
 This class implements Minimax search on the [Stone Game](https://leetcode-cn.com/problems/stone-game/).
 Import Game from GameSearch.py as the game simulator.
 Note that using dynamic programming, this game's winner can be predicted easily.
 Using this Minimax class is not the best way to solve the problem, this class aims to show how the algorithm works.

 - **Game**: Initialize the class with the list of the stones.
 It has two methods and 4 useful attributes:
-  -**step**(player,head_tail): player should be either 'A' or 'B' indicating the player to take a stone. head_tail should be either 'h' or 't' indicating which stone to take
+  - **step**(player,head_tail): player should be either 'A' or 'B' indicating the player to take a stone. head_tail should be either 'h' or 't' indicating which stone to take
   - **undo**(): undo the last step.
   - **A**: player A's score.
   - **B**: player B's score.